FDA's Strategy for FSMA Training

 - Two separate standardized hazard analysis and preventive controls training courses and distance education modules—one for human food industry and regulatory personnel and another for animal food industry and regulatory personnel.

 - resources for and preliminary steps in developing a food safety plan,

 - types of hazards, conducting a hazard analysis, preventive controls for hazards,

 - monitoring preventive controls, verification and validation, and corrective actions/corrections,

 - Two separate Train-the-Trainer courses for those interested in helping to train food facilities—one course for human food and another for animal food.

-- A module on the forthcoming FSVP rule for processors who import foods, and a full FSVP course for non-processor importers.
+- A module on the FSVP rule for processors who import foods, and a full FSVP course for non-processor importers.
 The Alliance is also encouraging all importers to take the complete Preventive Controls training.

 - The Sprout Safety Alliance (SSA), initiated in 2012 and coordinated by Illinois Institute of Technology’s Institute for Food Safety and Health, is serving as a network hub and resource for the sprout industry, and federal and state regulatory agencies.
 SSA has developed:

 - Sprouter training that will provide best practices to enhance the safe production of sprouts, and facilitate implementation of relevant requirements in the Produce Safety rule.